zavolanlab/TECtool/README.md

 --output_dir plots
 ```

+In the output directory a pdf file is generated with the identified novel terminal exons.
+An example can be found here with two novel terminal exons: http://tectool.unibas.ch/data/example_plots.pdf

 ## Annotation files

 In the following links you can find genome files for GRCh38 and GRCm38, their corresponding poly(A) sites and ENSEMBL annotation files wiht support level 1 and support level 5.